About This Program

 The college-based curriculum draws heavily on the experiences of college students and the reality of this issue in their lives.
 This curriculum uses interactive activities to reinforce core concepts and encourages students to envision their future and the world in which they want to live, then aligns their bystander behavior with that vision.

-Learn more about Green Dot at Utica College:
+Learn more about Green Dot at Utica University:

 What is One Love?